bandprotocol/bandpress/README.md

 ### 👨‍🔧️ BUIDL

 Eager to get your hands dirty with Band Protocol?
-Head over to [Data Query](/docs/data-query.html) to learn how to leverage Band Protocol for your ÐApps.
+Head over to [Data Query](/docs/data-query.html) and learn how to leverage Band Protocol for your next ÐApps.